seanpenney/cs472/README.md

-cs472
+CS 472 (Computer Architecture)
 =====

-homework and labs for sean and paul
+Homework and labs for Sean and Paul.